GuillaumeGomez/sysinfo/README.md

 A system handler to interact with processes.

-Support the following platforms:
+Supports the following platforms:

  * Linux
- * Raspberry
+ * Raspberry Pi
  * Android
  * macOS
  * Windows

 It also compiles for Android but never been tested on it.

-### Running on Raspberry
+### Running on Raspberry Pi

-It'll be difficult to build on Raspberry.
-A good way-around is to be build on Linux before sending it to your Raspberry.
+It'll be difficult to build on Raspberry Pi.
+A good way-around is to be build on Linux before sending it to your Raspberry Pi.

 First install the arm toolchain, for example on Ubuntu: `sudo apt-get install gcc-multilib-arm-linux-gnueabihf`.